onsip/sipjs.com/content/guides/simple.md

 description: How to use SIP.js Simple API to make and receive a call
 ---

+# Disclaimer

+SIP.js Simple is considered deprecated and we will no longer support it.
+You should consider upgrading to the [Simple User](./simple-user) on the latest SIP.js Version.

 # SIP.js Simple Guide

 ## Overview